 National Petascale Computing Facility

 The National Petascale Computing Facility is a National Science Foundation funded supercomputing facility.
-As a new facility and a major new emissions source, it is being considered separately from existing buildings.
-The Facility will reach substantial completion this Spring, however the supercomputers will not come online until July 2011.
+The Facility is substantially complete, however the supercomputers will not come online until July 2011.
 The Petascale Computing Facility has been developed to high energy efficiency standards; the building is likely to achieve a LEED Gold or possibly even a LEED Platinum certification.
 The Blue Waters supercomputer is housed in the Petascale Computing Facility.
 Blue Waters is water-cooled, and directly powered with high-power AC in order to reduce power conversion losses.
 It is likely that this supercomputer will be the most energy-efficient in the world, once complete.

 The primary facility load is due to the Blue Waters supercomputer (14-16 MW), though the facility is also expected to host additional smaller supercomputers.
-By December 2012, the facility will draw ~20 MW of electrical power for the supercomputers and other equipment, running continuously with at least 95% uptime.
+By December 2012, the facility will draw ~18 MW of electrical power for the supercomputers and other equipment, running continuously with at least 95% uptime.
 This will increase campus electricity consumption by about 30-35%.
 The facility will also require a cooling capacity of 5400 tons, provided through a combination of chilled water by campus chiller facilities or by on-site cooling towers.
 The overall chilled water usage is 263,061 MBTU.
 Campus intends to purchase all the electricity for the facility and for its chilled water needs from the MISO (Midwest Independent Standards Operator) grid.
-We can estimate from the MISO fuel mix that the Facility will have annual carbon emissions of ~133,045 MTE CO2.
+We can estimate from the MISO fuel mix that the Facility will have annual carbon emissions of ~120,000 MTE CO2.
 Even though the NSF will pay for the electricity it requires to operate the facility, it does not pay for externalities and emissions increases.